 A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.
+LEAs may also provide information about their strategic plan, vision, etc.

-Arena Union Elementary School, located in the small coastal City of Point Arena approximately 130 miles north of San Francisco, in Mendocino County currently serves 200 plus students from Gualala to Point Arena including the Manchester/ Point Arena Band of Pomo Native Americans.
-Our student population consists of 54% Hispanic or Latino, 23% white, 20% American Indian or Alaska Native, and 3 % Unspecified.
-Eighty-six percent of our students qualify for Free or Reduced Lunch while 26% of our students are English Language Learners.
+Arena Union Elementary School is located in the small coastal City of Point Arena approximately 130 miles north of San Francisco, in Mendocino County.
+This site currently serves 240 plus students from Gualala to Point Arena including the Manchester/ Point Arena Band of Pomo Native Americans.
+Our student population consists of 69% Hispanic or Latino, 21% white, 5% American Indian or Alaska Native, and 5 % Unspecified.
+55% of our students qualify for Free or Reduced Lunch while 22% of our students are English Language Learners.
 Within our building, we house a state sponsored pre-school starting at age three.
 Our students range from Transitional Kindergarten to Eight Grade.
 Most of our students go to Point Arena High School after they have completed their studies here.

-Our philosophy of education is to educate the whole child to ensure that they are healthy and safe and actively learn how to stay healthy and safe, that they are engaged with their learning, that they are supported in order for them to take risks, and that they are challenged academically to foster their intellectual growth.
-Our staff regularly reviews student data to differentiate their teaching.
-We are fortunate to have a reading coach who guides our professional development as well as facilitates our Academic Success Team (AST) meetings.
-The school has a counselor on site to address everything from crisis intervention to Social Emotional Learning (SEL).
-Our Response to Intervention Model supports students before they fail by providing appropriate interventions based on assessments.
+Our philosophy of education is to meet the needs of the whole child to ensure that they are healthy, safe and actively learning how to become independent thinkers who can pursue their own future and make positive contributions in their local and global communities.
+Our mission is that they are engaged with their learning, that they are supported in order for them to take risks, and that they are challenged academically to foster their intellectual growth.
+Our staff regularly reviews student data to differentiate their instruction.
+We are fortunate to have a reading coach who guides our Literacy professional development as well as facilitates our Academic Success Team (AST) meetings.
+Likewise, our schools has an on site counselor to address everything from crisis intervention to Social Emotional Learning (SEL) and an ELD teacher who specializes in teaching English language learners.
+Finally, our Response to Intervention Model supports students before they fail by providing appropriate interventions based on assessments.